Yankai-Jia/Dressing-Match/README.md

 # Jill
 Jill is your wardrobe assistant application to give you suggestions on selecting variety of dresses based on your current closet.
-Less money, better looking and alwas, happy to help
+Less money, better looking and always, happy to help
 										-- Jill